microsoft/vscode-docs/api/index.md

 ---
+# DO NOT TOUCH — Managed by doc writer
+ContentId: AD26EFB1-FFC6-4284-BAB8-F3BCB8294728
 DateApproved: 12/6/2018

+# Summarize the whole topic in less than 300 characters for SEO purpose
 MetaDescription: Visual Studio Code has a rich extension API.
-Learn how to create your own extensions (plug-ins) for VS Code.
+Learn how to create your own extensions for VS Code.
 ---

 # Extension API